 At the prison gate, hundreds of cars greet him with shouts of “Long live the president” and honking horns.

-It should be noted that this condemned corrupt was elected in the council of the country with the most graduates and doctorates in percentage, and the third with the best quality of life, so imagine what it will be like in the rest of the country!
+It should be noted that this condemned corrupt was elected in the council of the country with the highest percentage of graduates and doctorates, and the third with the best quality of life, so imagine what it will be like in the rest of the country!

 These absurd situations do not occur in the rest of the EU, of course, but only in some African/South American countries.